 Most forms inhabit creeks, swamps, streams and pools in humid, forested, highland savannah and areas of rainforest.

-Some habitats periodically dry out but in many cases this is not a regular, annual event and they may retain water in some years.
+Some such habitats periodically dry out but in many cases this is not a regular, annual event and they may retain water year-round.

 Maximum Standard Length